Variational Bayes In Private Settings (VIPS): VIPS for latent Dirichlet allocation

 \subsection{Experiments using Wikipedia data}

-We downloaded a random $D=400,000$ documents from Wikipedia.
-We then tested our VIPS algorithm on the Wikipedia dataset with three different values of total privacy budget $\epsilon =\{1.2, 2.3, 4.6\}$ by varying values of $\sigma$, using different mini-batch sizes $S=\{10, 100, 200\}$, until the algorithm sees up to $160,000$ documents.
-We assumed there are $100$ topics, and we used a vocabulary set of approximately $8000$ terms.
+We downloaded a random $D=400,000$ documents from Wikipedia to test our VIPS algorithm.
+We used $50$ topics and a vocabulary set of approximately $8000$ terms.
+The algorithm was run for one epoch in each experiment.